Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 ### Theoretical background

 In DWH theory, this is usually called Slowly Changing Dimensions (SCD) and there are different approaches to handling them.
-You can read more about them here.
+You can read more about them [here](https://en.wikipedia.org/wiki/Slowly_changing_dimension) and [here](http://datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html).

 Of course, changes can happen not only in Dimensions, but also in Facts, although significantly less often.
 In our DWH, all source tables are equal, and merely represent Business Entities that we want to load into DWH.
 Therefore, we will allow both Dimension and Fact tables to have a history.